billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Where `<server_ip_address>` is the one provided to you by Hetzner.

 The next prompt will ask you to add the IP to your known hosts list.
 Type in "yes" here.
-And then you will enter your passphrase that you used to create the SSH key or the password that Hetzner sent to you by email.
+Then you will enter the passphrase that you used to create the SSH key or the password that Hetzner sent to you by email.

 ```
 The authenticity of host '162.55.37.168' can't be established.